Monday, July 29, 2013

 Former Taco Cabana

 Taco Cabana would stand guard at the corner of Live Oak and Texas Avenue for over thirty years, though the logo and exterior updated as the chain changed its image, with the last incarnation being tan with pink accents, and a pink sign with white lettering.
-This would come to an end in January 2020 when the store and 18 other Taco Cabana restaurants closed with parent company Fiesta Restaurant Group citing underperformance (given the competition Taco Cabana faces between Mad Taco, Fuego, and Torchy's, all of which produce a superior taco at a better price point, it shouldn't be a surprise).
+This would come to an end in January 2020 when the store and 18 other Taco Cabana restaurants closed with parent company Fiesta Restaurant Group citing underperformance.
+(I'm not sure if Taco Cabana dropped 24 hour operations before 2020).

-UPDATE 03-15-2021: In March 2021, Las Palapas (also from San Antonio, like Taco Cabana) opened.
-"Las Palapas Aggieland" as the sign says, has a color scheme in terms of lighting that resembles a bit of how Taco Cabana used to be.
-Post renamed to "Former Taco Cabana" to better reflect state of pictures.
+In March 2021, Las Palapas (also from San Antonio, like Taco Cabana) opened.
+"Las Palapas Aggieland" as the sign says, featured a color scheme in terms of lighting that resembled a bit of how Taco Cabana used to be and even made a valiant attempt to be open all night on most days, but tragically couldn't hack it, cutting back hours before closing in mid-2023.

 Monday, July 22, 2013